There are some companies that won’t touch someone looking for life insurance with Crohn’s Disease. Those companies don’t deserve your money anyway.

-The good news is there are plenty of companies who will offer life insurance to people suffering from Crohn's.
+The good news is there are plenty of companies that will offer life insurance to people suffering from Crohn’s.
 Sometimes you can even get it at a preferred rating.
-(Although that's extremely rare, it does happen.)
+(Although that’s extremely rare, it does happen.)

 How to Save Money on Life Insurance with Crohn’s Disease